warmist/scripts/docs/quicksave.rst

     :summary: Immediately save the game.
     :tags: dfhack fort

-When called in dwarf mode, this tool makes DF immediately save the game by setting a flag normally used for the seasonal auto-save.
+When called in dwarf mode, this tool makes DF immediately do an autosave.
+Note that the game only keeps the last 3 autosaves.

 Usage
 -----